 Looking back, customers could only ever interact with their financial providers during working hours on physical premises.
 But the growth of the internet and smartphones means that today’s customers want to engage with you on their terms.
-That includes while they’re on-the-go, away from their from laptops and PCs.
+That includes while they’re on the go, away from their laptops and PCs.

 In 1989, First Direct caused a stir by offering out-of-hours call centre support and predicting home banking through a computer.
 But between 2008 and 2013, the number of phone calls to banks dropped by a staggering 43%.
 Further to this, 46% of consumers now use digital-only channels, compared to just 27% four years ago.
 Interactions through ATMs, branches and even desktops are all dropping while mobile banking is only increasing.

 Looking forward, we’ll see more and more digital-only financial customers.
 As more and more customers turn to mobile as their primary point of contact, financial service companies relying on desktop websites and call centres will fall to the wayside.

 To respond to the rapid shift in expectations, and engage today’s more digital-savvy customers, you must do the following:

 - Make your products more proactive and easy-to-use

 - Deliver real-time information, offering your customers more transparency

 - Pinpoint the time, place and channel each customer prefers